ryan3635/Keys-Helper/README.md

-# KeysNewb - By Ryan Murphy
+# Keys Helper - By Ryan Murphy
 Thank you for taking a look at my Android app!
 This is my first solo project since I graduated from university and has been a great learning experience for me.
 I used Java and XML through Android Studio to make this application possible.

 KeysNewb is a simple app that can be used for learning keyboard and piano, or even as a reference tool for the more experienced!